The

-The Constitution is not a "Living" Document
+Constitution is not a "Living" document as the term is generally

 "... to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, ..."